 Additional support of new teachers is provided through the following:

-- Individual meetings with the Associate Principal—formally, twice a year; and informally, frequently;
+- Individual meetings with the Principal and/or Associate Principal—formally, twice a year; and informally, frequently;

 - Informational support provided by the Associate Principal relative to professional development, including work on credentials, etc;